kinode-dao/kinode-book/src/cookbook/writing_scripts.md

 Arbitrary logic can be put below `await_next_message_body` - just like an app, you can fire-off a number of requests, choose to await their responses, handle errors, etc. just like normal.

-In this case, `echo` sends a `Response` containing the arguments passed in.
+In this case, `echo` sends simply reserializes the body to a `String` and prints it out.
-The `Response` enables composition of scripts via [piping](../terminal.md#piping-and-composing-scripts), so that the output of `echo` can serve as the input to the next program.
-Not every script needs to end with a `Response`.
-It would be valid to simply `println` the `args` and terminate, but this would mean that the script has no "return value" to compose with other scripts via pipes.

 ## Publishing a Script
 Unlike processes associated with a long-running application, which will be put into the `manifest.json`, scripts must be registered in a separate `scripts.json` file.